-(1) That the conviction or convictions for which expungement is sought are the only convictions against the petitioner and that the conviction or convictions are not excluded from expungement by the provisions of this section;
+(1) That the conviction or convictions for which expungement is sought are the only convictions for that specified offense or offenses against the petitioner in this state and that the conviction or convictions are not excluded from expungement by the provisions of this section;

 (2) That the requisite time has passed since the conviction or convictions or the completion of any sentence of incarceration or period of supervision as set forth in subsection (b) of this section;